Install & Run Curio

 cd curio

-git checkout feat/pdp
+git checkout synapse

 Curio is compiled for a specific Filecoin network at build time.
 Choose the appropriate build command below.